P1sec/gea-implementation/README.md

 rm -f test gea12.so
 ```

-Warning: the code makes use of the `uint64_t` type for each LFSR register, hence requires
+Warning: the C code makes use of the `uint64_t` type for each LFSR register, hence it requires
-a 64 bit machine.
+a 64-bit machine.
 Moreover, it has been tested on a little-endian system only.

 ### Rust

 The Rust implementation is provided under the `gea-rs` subdirectory.
-It is an independant crate which contains documentation.
+It is an independant crate which contains standard documentation.

 Examples of usage are present in the [`lib.rs`](gea-rs/src/lib.rs) file.
 These examples are also tests, which can be run using the following command: